Dear Christian Mentor, Can you walk with me through Lent? (Darkness to Redemption)

 The answer is simple: abide.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 29 Restoring Brokenness)
+(Restoring Brokenness)

 We live in a broken world and, therefore, are susceptible to the things of this world that can break us—disappointment, sin, loss, harmful words of others, and mistreatment.
 But we are not left in that brokenness.